 Highway 8A, for me, started just east of the now burned down Frontier, and went south to Kingston Canyon, and beyond that to the turnoff to the Northumberland Mine Road, and beyond that to Carver's Station.
 Sometimes (for me) it went all the way to the road to Tonopah.
 Highway 8A was renumbered as part of the 1976 Nevada highway renumbering program when all (or most, at first) single digit state highway numbers were replaced by harder to remember three digit numbers.
 Hence, my stretch of Highway 8A is now S.R.
 376. The Austin to Battle Mountains segment of Highway 8A is now S.R.
-305. (Some routes, like the Battle Mountain to Austin to Tonopah part of S.R.
-8A were still shown on state highway maps through 1981, and signs may still exist for 8A in the far northwest part of the state.)
+305. Some routes, like the Battle Mountain to Austin to Tonopah part of S.R.
+8A were still shown on state highway maps through 1981, and signs may still exist for 8A (these two photos on Flickr, by Zach, were taken in 2006) in the far northwest part of the state.

 I've started many exploration stories on paper and on computer, and I have them here and there.
 I didn't start these stories chronologically and have put only a few on this blog.
 The stories start, in my mind at least, with Highway 8A because I spent so much time on that road so early in my exploration career.
 The stories really begin before 1978, with Highway 8A being partly involved from 1975 through 1977 and then beyond.
 I've started putting these stories together on another, non-public blog, but haven't gotten very far with that project.